junxit/us-congress-bills-117/bill.md

   >   - **(4)** *Public disclosure of information* Upon receiving a notice under paragraph (3) that an annual or quarterly report includes a disclosure of an activity described in paragraph (1), the Commission shall promptly—
   >     - **(A)** transmit the report to—
   >       - **(i)** the President;
-  >       - **(ii)** the Committee on Foreign Affairs and the Committee on Financial Services of the House of Representatives; and
+  >       - **(ii)** the Committees on Foreign Affairs, Energy and Commerce, and Financial Services of the House of Representatives; and
-  >       - **(iii)** the Committee on Foreign Relations and the Committee on Banking, Housing, and Urban Affairs of the Senate; and
+  >       - **(iii)** the Committees on Foreign Relations, Commerce, Science, and Transportation, and Banking, Housing, and Urban Affairs of the Senate; and
   >     - **(B)** make the information provided in the disclosure and the notice available to the public by posting the information on the Internet website of the Commission.
-  >   - **(5)** *Covered telecommunications equipment or service defined* In this subsection, the term “covered telecommunications equipment or service” has the meaning given that term under section 7 of the Countering Untrusted Telecommunications Abroad Act.
+  >   - **(5)** *Covered telecommunications equipment or service defined* In this subsection, the term “covered telecommunications equipment or service” has the meaning given to the term “covered communications equipment or service” in section 9 of the Secure and Trusted Communications Network Act of 2019 (47 U.S.C.
+1608).

 - **(b)** *Effective date* The amendment made by subsection (a) shall take effect with respect to reports required to be filed with the Securities and Exchange Commission after the date that is 180 days after the date of the enactment of this Act.